dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Cloud events

-Dapr follows the [CloudEvents 1.0 Spec](https://github.com/cloudevents/spec/tree/v1.0) and wraps any payload sent to a topic inside a Cloud Events envelope.
+Dapr follows the [CloudEvents 1.0 Spec](https://github.com/cloudevents/spec/tree/v1.0) and wraps any payload sent to a topic inside a Cloud Events envelope, using `Content-Type` header value for `datacontenttype` attribute.

 The following fields from the Cloud Events spec are implemented with Dapr:
 - `id`